 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Port Norris is worth considering.

-One of the nice things about Port Norris is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Norris is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Port Norris is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Port Norris doesn't have a public transportation system that people use for their commute.

-Port Norris ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.36% of people over 25 have a college degree.
+In terms of college education, Port Norris ranks among the least educated cities in the nation, as only 4.36% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Port Norris in 2022 was $39,461, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,844 for a family of four.
 However, Port Norris contains both very wealthy and poor people as well.